-For some exchanges, the USFS partners with federal entities, including the Agricultural Research Service, the Bureau of Land Management, the U.S. Agency for International Development, and the State Department.
+The USFS partners with federal entities, including the Agricultural Research Service, the Bureau of Land Management, the U.S. Agency for International Development, and the U.S. Department of State to facilitate exchanges of visiting scientists and emerging leaders.
 These partnerships further the mission of each agency through cooperation on issues of mutual importance.
 The partnerships help to leverage funds so that more overseas colleagues are able to participate in these important training and research exchanges.
 Funding levels under Agency Appropriation heading include funds from all USDA agencies with which the USFS partners.

 Program participants bring valuable information back to their home countries and colleagues through the information they collect, and they often implement different management practices as a result of their training in the United States.
-Researchers typically continue their joint research with U.S. colleagues since many of the subject areas, like climate change, are of vital importance to the future of the world's forests.
+Researchers typically continue their joint research with U.S. colleagues since many of the subject areas, like climate change and food security, are of vital importance to the future of the world's forests.